uk-gov-mirror/ministryofjustice.fb-editor/README.md

       bundle exec rails s
     ```

 This application talks to the [fb-metadata-api](https://github.com/ministryofjustice/fb-metadata-api) project.

-You will need to clone this and run the following:
+You will need to run the following in the **fb-editor**:

 ```
 docker-compose down